 Who Am I?

-Taylor’s psychological thrillers can be found near Sarah A. Denzil… Her women characters tread where safe spaces are hard to find.
+Her psychological thrillers can be found near Sarah A. Denzil… Taylor’s women tread where safe spaces are hard to find.

 “The first three years I lived in the Washington, D.C., suburbs (Alexandria, Virginia) was spent in the audience of national security think tank lectures and attending small foreign policy forums, listening and learning from national and global experts.
 Foreign policy is one of my passions.
 Weaving it through CITIZEN KATE became an adventure, as did the immersion of cultural rifts in a post-Trump age.
 The presidency of DJT hovers over tomorrow’s history.” – Taylor Marsh